Open marriage: Relationship maintenance

 The impact of open marriage on relationships varies across couples.
 Some couples report high levels of marital satisfaction and have long-lasting open marriages.

 Other couples drop out of the open marriage lifestyle and return to sexual monogamy.
 These couples may continue to believe open marriage is a valid way of life, just not for them.

 The extent to which open marriage actually contributes to divorce remains uncertain.
 Blumstein and Schwartz note a slightly higher risk of divorce among couples who engage in extramarital sex, even if the couples agree to allow extramarital sex.
 However, Rubin and Adams did not observe any significant difference in the risk of divorce for couples in open marriages and couples in sexually monogamous marriages.

 Jealousy issues

 A 1981 study concluded that around 80 percent of people in open marriages experienced jealousy over their extramarital relationships.
 Couples in open marriages experienced as much or more jealousy than people in sexually monogamous marriages.

-People who experience normal jealousy have at least nine strategies for coping with jealousy.
-The problem-solving strategies include: improving the primary relationship, interfering with the rival relationship, demanding commitment, and self-assessment.
-The emotion-focused strategies include: derogation of partner or rival, developing alternatives, denial/avoidance, support/catharsis, and appraisal challenge.
-These strategies are related to emotion regulation, conflict management, and cognitive change.